 The Symptoms Of HIV

 HIV symptoms are actually quite subtle, as a person who has HIV may not even notice that he or she has HIV because the symptoms often don't show up until a long period of time.
-When the symptoms do appear, they usually come in the form of unexplained fevers, sudden weight loss and constant fatigue.
+When the symptoms do appear, they usually come in the form of unexplained fevers, sudden weight loss, and constant fatigue.
 The only method to measure how severe the disease is in a person's body is by counting the number of CD4 cells in their body.
-CD4 cells are naturally produced by the body to fight of the HIV virus.
+CD4 cells are naturally produced by the body to fight off the HIV virus.
 If the person has a very low number of CD4 cells, it is possible that the virus may have reached its final stage.
 Certain illnesses may also suddenly pop up and may be a sign of the presence of AIDS.
-Some of illnesses include a rare type of skin cancer called Kaposi's sarcoma, tuberculosis, cryptococcosis and a rare type of pneumonia that is currently known as pneumocystis pneumonia.
+Some of the illnesses include a rare type of skin cancer called Kaposi's sarcoma, tuberculosis, cryptococcosis and a rare type of pneumonia that is currently known as pneumocystis pneumonia.

 The Final Verdict

 Back in the early 1980's, HIV was almost certain to be a fatal disease to anyone that happened to acquire it.
 But now in this modern day and age, doctors and medicine have found a way to slow the virus down so much so that a person with HIV may even live a long, normal and healthy life despite the presence of the virus.
 A person with HIV is more likely to live longer if he or she seeks medical treatment for their condition as soon as it is discovered.